 Venture further inland, stopping to watch baby elephants enjoying a fun ‘bath-time’ at an elephant sanctuary, before reaching the picturesque hill station of Munnar.
 Here, enjoy spectacular views as you hike through green tea plantations in the high Western Ghats.
 Next, stimulate your senses at the spice-growing centre of Thekkady, before getting back to nature with a trip to the fantastic Periyar National Park.
 Home to hundreds of different bird species, as well as iconic Bengal tigers and Indian elephants, this park is unmissable for wildlife enthusiasts!
 Returning to the coast, you’ll take an unforgettable houseboat cruise through Kerala’s shimmering backwater network of canals and lagoons, before heading to the beach for some rest and relaxation.

-Varkala: Enjoy some last-minute exploration as you make the most of your free time in Varkala.
-Visit Papanasam Beach, the 2,000 year-old Janardhana Swami Temple, and the well-preserved Anjengo Fort, and try some excellent seafood or typical Indian cuisine at one of Varkala’s many beach-shack restaurants.
-The clay oven method of tandoor cooking in particular gives breads and curries an authentic and delicious taste.
+Enjoy some last-minute exploration as you make the most of your free time in Varkala.
+Visit Papanasam Beach, the 2,000-year-old Janardhana Swami Temple, and the well-preserved Anjengo Fort, and try some excellent seafood or typical Indian cuisine at one of Varkala’s many beach-shack restaurants.
+The clay oven method of tandoor cooking, in particular, gives bread and curries an authentic and delicious taste.

 - The rate shown is a 'from' price per person (on a double sharing basis)